qkzk/fm/readme.md

 - **Keybindings**.
 Some should be left as they are, but all keybindings can be configured. use the provided config file as a default.
   Multiple keys can be bound the the same action.
+- **Custom actions**.
+You can bind any key to a shell command.
+    - don't use pipes or redirectons, they won't be parsed correctly
+    - use an unset bind
+    - %s is expanded to the selected path, %f is expanded to the flagged files (full paths).
+    - See the [config](./config_files/fm/config.yaml) or an example.
 - **Settings**.
 Do you whish to start with dual pane ?
 Do you wish to use basic or full display ?
 - **Openers**. fm tries to be smart and open some files with a standard program.